The NMSU Community Colleges

 President NMSU- Las Cruces • John Floros

-Associate Vice President and Deputy Provost • Greg Fant
+Associate Vice President and Deputy Provost • TBA

 President NMSU-Alamogordo • Kenneth Van Winkle

 NMSU’s Community College campuses make two years of college education available to students in their home environment.
 The community colleges provide a high quality program of education for all full-time and part-time students; provide occupational education; and provide noncredit community education courses.

 A student attending any NMSU Community College campus is enrolled as a New Mexico State University student and may change campuses without completing additional admission procedures.

 Associate Degree Graduation Requirements